crim-ca/weaver/docs/source/faq.rst

 How to specify the Docker image reference?
 ==================================================

-In most situations, the ``CommonLineTool`` process will need to run a :term:`Docker` image.
+In most situations, the ``CommandLineTool`` process will need to run a :term:`Docker` image.
 Doing so is as simple as adding the ``DockerRequirement`` (|cwl-docker-req-ref|_) as follows to the :ref:`Application Package` definition:

 .. |cwl-docker-req-ref| replace:: reference